WRTeam-in/eDemand-Doc/docs/admin-setup/notification-queue-setup.md

    Set the timing to run the queue every minute.
 You may need to set each time manually to "*" for hour, minute, day, month, etc.

 5. **Step 5: Add the Command:**
    In the "Command" field, enter the full URL of the script or file you want to run as the cron job.
-This is the URL of the task you want to automate. **(Ex: /usr/bin/php path_to_your_project/spark queue:work notifications)**
+This is the URL of the task you want to automate. **(Ex: /usr/bin/php path_to_your_project/spark queue:work notifications -max-jobs 20 --stop-when-empty)**

 6. **Step 6: Save the Cron Job:**
    Click the "Add New Cron Job" button to save your settings.

 7. **Step 7: Confirm Cron Job:**
    You'll see a confirmation message that your cron job has been added.
-Double-check the details to make sure everything is correct. sure the cron job is working as expected, you can test it.
+Double-check the details to make sure everything is correct.
+Ensure the cron job is working as expected, you can test it.
 You might need to wait until the scheduled time for the test.

 8. **Step 9: Edit or Delete Cron Jobs:**
    If you need to change or remove a cron job, you can do so from the same "Cron Jobs" section in cPanel.